 The Bluelab Pro Controller can be used with any hydroponic system, including recirculating, drain-to-waste, and run-to-waste systems.
 It is also easy to use, with a simple and intuitive interface.

-Ideal for small to medium scale applications
+Ideal for medium to large scale growers

 Pros | Cons |